Opera Scotland

 Look first to the right of our home page.
 Every event for the current month is listed – from main stage performances to concerts, from opera highlights to cinema films and relays; and from study weekends to evening classes.

-• You should be able to move round the performances, companies and venues without difficulty.
+- You should be able to move round the performances, companies and venues without difficulty.
 You should be able to click through and buy tickets from the venue.
 Let us know of problems - please!

 Archive

-This deals almost entirely with main stage opera performances, and related information.
+The Archive is accessed using the search engine - the box with magnifier symbol at upper right, just above the map.
 Enter the name of the opera, or the artist by surname, or the venue, or the company, and see what you find.
 (You will find that the link is 'live' and usable when the cursor changes from a bar to a pointing hand).
 For example:

-• Search, for example, for the entry on the Theatre Royal in Glasgow.
+- Search, for example, for the entry on the Theatre Royal in Glasgow.
 Look for some singers - we've started to build up mini-biographies of Scots from the world of opera or of those who performed in Scotland.
 Put in the words Ward (for David); or Hillman (for David).
 The database works best with just the surname.

 You will find many entries that are still blank, or nearly so.
 We plan to add biographical notes on performers and profiles of companies, and build up an even more authoritative database over the next few years.
 A benefit of this work will be the authoritative identification of the first performances of particular operas in Scotland.
+We have already confirmed that many works reached this country with surprising rapidity, and became very popular.

 Please be patient while we expand the website.
 Join Facebook or Twitter and keep in touch.
-Please let us know as soon as possible of forthcoming events, information you think should be added, or of any errors - our entries are only as good as the information we are given.
+Please let us know as soon as possible of forthcoming events, information you think should be added, or of any errors - our entries are only as good as the information we track down or are given.

 NB.
 While we do our best to achieve accuracy we can take no liability for mistakes – our information is provided by the parties responsible, or taken from promotional literature.
 Furthermore it is difficult always to be aware of changes and last minute postponements.
 If attendance at an event is important to you, make sure you check details with the company or venue beforehand.